JoshGibsonUOH/ArchOSC-Lab1/README.md

 ## Adding Your Own Web Page To IIS

-Go back to your VM, and press the start button and look for the server manager.
+Go back to your VM and open windows explorer.

-Once in the server manager search for Tools -> Internet Information Services (IIS) Manager

-In the window that opens, select "Default Website" and then "Advanced Settings"

-You should now be able to see a panel on the right hand side of the screen that gives you access to various aspects of the default website -but at this stage, we are only interested in "Physical Path"

-Note the location of this physical path.
-And open Windows explorer, you should be able to navigate to this location by placing it in the bar at the top of the screen. (it should be named wwwroot, and exist on the C Drive.)
+Navigate to: This PC -> C: -> inetpub -> wwwroot

+wwwroot is the folder that will hold all of the files that will be displayed on your website.

+Before you do anything, at the top of the explorer window press view and ensure that "file name exentions" is ticked.

 Highlight everything in the wwwroot folder, and move it to your VMs desktop (right click and press cut, then go back to your desktop right click and press paste.)
 This will help you revert to defaults if you run into any issues.

 Open a notepad document and write the word "hello".

-Save your document in your wwwroot folder and make sure you call it "default.html" this tells IIS what you want your default loaded webpage to be.
+Save your document in your wwwroot folder and make sure you call it "index.htm" (index.html should also work, but can have issues) this tells IIS what you want your default loaded webpage to be.

 <html lang="en">
 <head>